fujifilmssd/Android-Fujifilm-SPA-SDK-SampleApp/README.md

 #### Parameters

-**startingActivity**: the parent activity that is starting the Fujifilm SPA SDK.
+**startingActivity**: The parent activity that is starting the Fujifilm SPA SDK.
 This will be used to provide information about the order when the Fujifilm SPA SDK (child app) finishes.
-**requestCode**: a user-defined request code to handle response messages.
+**requestCode**: A user-defined request code to handle response messages.
 An integer that will be sent back in 'OnActivityResult' when the FujifilmSPASDKActivity finishes
 **apiKey**:  Fujifilm SPA apiKey you receive when you create your app at http://fujifilmapi.com.
 This apiKey is environment specific
 **environment**: Sets the environment to use.
 The apiKey must match your app’s environment set on http://fujifilmapi.com.
 **userId**: Optional parameter.
 This can be used to link a user with an order.
 MaxLength = 50 alphanumeric characters